nigamaviral/DHT/README.md

 # DHT
 ******
 May differ from actual implementation.
-This was initial paln.
+This was initial plan.
 Function names might have added/changed in actual implementation
 ******

 Current implementation: